Cherry red and adorned with a striking crown marking it as wholly British, the red telephone box was once an iconic symbol of The Commonwealth.

 One of these rural “graveyards” is a small village in northern England called Carlton Miniott.
-Hundreds of decommissioned phone boxes lay in various stages of decay in what is part of an Imperial Service Station.
+Hundreds of decommissioned phone boxes lay in various stages of decay in what is now Carlton Service Station.
 One of many dumping locations for the boxes that weren’t adopted out to artists or benefactors, the fate of these telecommunication corpses is an eventual trip to recycling heaven.

 Some of the telephone booths as well as a fine collection of pillar boxes can be seen at the front of the garage.

 This is also a private residence.
 Please maintain a respectful distance outside office hours.